Stavros2423/StudyMate/README.md

   4. Go to terminal and run commant " npm install "

-  5. After that,type the command " npm run dev "
+  5. After that,type the command " npm run dev ", and click to the terminal link

   6. You are ready!